lubojr/naucse.python.cz/lessons/beginners-en/testing-pl4ua/index.md

 *Automated tests* are functions checking, with no manual intervention, that all features of the tested program work correctly.
-If made correctly, the tests should be lean and give quick response whether the program has issues or not.
+If made right, the tests should be lean and give quick response whether the program has issues or not.
+The testing does not give us 100% proof that the code is without errors but it is still better than no testing at all.

-The automated tests make modification of the code easier as you can easily and faster find possible bugs in the existing functionality (aka regressions).
+The automated tests make modification of the code easier as you can faster find possible bugs in the existing functionality (aka *regressions*).

 ## Installing the `pytest` library